 A new gaming based LG desktop monitor has been released from the house of LG adding a new feather to its range of budget monitors with a 4k resolution.
-The LG 4K HDR monitor, 32UK550-B with a 3,840x 2160 resolution has a host of new features up its sleeves.
+The LG 4K HDR monitor, 32UK550-B with a 3,840x 2160 resolution, has many new features up its sleeves.
 It supports FreeSynch tech at 60 Hz, besides supporting HDR 10 and covering 95 percent of the DCI-p3 range of colors.

 This factory calibrated piece which is currently available only in Japan will be available for US$ 500, half of what you spend for IPS display based monitors (Reference-32UD99-W 32-inch 4K IPS monitor is placed at a price of $1,000).

 The viewing angles would thus not be great as the display is based on VA and not IPS.